 Now in context of our sparse arrangement, first you hear the beat idea without the distortion applied:

 As you can see, distortion doesn’t need to be the overall defining effect that colors your track into oblivion.
-It can be used in a subtle way to enhance the sounds you are working with and breathe some extra life in them.
+It can be used in a subtle way to enhance the sounds from free sample packs you are working with and breathe some extra life in them.